 As we’ve already said, they are environmentally friendly.
-Just imagine the amount of waste accumulated by sanitary products throughout a women’s life.
+Just imagine the amount of waste accumulated by sanitary products throughout life dealing with periods.

 Pads and tampons can be irritating due to the chemicals used to make them.
 Some women believe that they even prolong your period and make it more painful.

 Some people also claim to have shorter periods when using menstrual cups and that their period pains eased.